dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T296: Demand for transparency and justice is essential.
+### T296: Transparency, accountability, and justice must be demanded.

 |Support|
 |---|